libp2p/rust-libp2p/examples/browser-webrtc/README.md

 cargo run
 ```

-3. Open the following in a Chromium-based[^1] browser: http://localhost:8080
+3. Open the URL printed in the terminal

-[^1]: Support in other browsers has not been verified.